KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 Morality is not decreed.
 It is **resonated into being**,
-Through the movement of will
+through the movement of will
-Across the field of coherence.
+across the field of coherence.

 ◎🕊️🌀